 What is your area of expertise?

 My taught courses cover the intersecting areas of global health disparities, health systems and policies, community health, social epidemiology, community-based participatory research, program planning, monitoring, evaluation, and mixed-methods and implementation research in public health.
-I also mentor students for their internships/Senior Project.
+I also mentor students for their internships/Senior Projects.
 In retrospect, my professional experience of twenty years (1998-2018) while working with humanitarian organizations in India, Africa and rural US, addressing social, relational, and ethical determinants in health policies and programs have deeply influenced the use of participatory methods in my teaching, research, and practice, including my widely viewed TEDx talk, ‘Life Lessons via Cannibals, Sex Workers & Marginalized People’).

 How have your responsibilities changed as a result of COVID-19?